otavioschwanck/mood-nvim/handbook.md

 To execute some command in all items of the quickfix list, just run `:cfdo %S/old_text/new_text/gr | :w`

+Or your can press `C-q` again to turn quickfix into a editable buffer and edit as you like.

-2. use `SPC s P`, find, and then edit the search result like a file. (i find this way easier)
+2. use `SPC s f`, find, and then edit the search result like a file. (i find this way easier most of the time)

 # Using the tree like a boss